yangyaczz/snspeedrun/README.md

 ![readme-2](./packages/nextjs/public/hero2.png)

+📚 This tutorial is meant for developers that already understand the 🖍️ basics: [Starklings](https://starklings.app/) or [Node Guardians](https://nodeguardians.io/campaigns?f=3%3D2)

 🤖 Smart contracts are kind of like "always on" _vending machines_ that **anyone** can access.
 Let's make a decentralized, digital currency.
 Then, let's build an unstoppable vending machine that will buy and sell the currency.
 We'll learn about the "approve" pattern for ERC20s and how contract to contract interactions work.

 🏵 Look at `YourToken.cairo` smart contract that reuses the **ERC20** token standard as a component from OpenZeppelin.
 You have to set `your token` to `mint()` **2000** \* (10^18) tokens to the `recipient` account address.
 Then create a `Vendor.cairo` contract that sells `your token` using a `buy_tokens()` function.